hstr0100/GDownloader/README.md

 ## Features

-- Batch download videos and playlists
+- Batch download videos, image galleries and playlists
 - Supports multiple sites and content types
 - Seamlessly switch between the supported downloaders
 - Embeds thumbnails and subtitles in the resulting media files, when available